Random Access in Grammar-Compressed Strings: Optimal Trade-Offs in Almost All Parameter Regimes: Introduction

 Already in the regime of $\Oh(g)$ space, we improve the query time from $\Oh(\log n)$ to $\Oh(\log \smash{\frac{n\log \sigma}{g \log n}})$.
 Our time bound smoothly interpolates between logarithmic for $g \le n^{1-\Omega(1)}$ and constant for $g \ge \Omega(\smash{\frac{n\log \sigma}{\log n}})$.
 Since every string can be produced by an SLG of size $g\le \Oh(\smash{\frac{n\log \sigma}{\log n}})$, we recover the standard uncompressed bound: $\Oh(1)$ time using $\Oh(n\log \sigma)$ bits.
 Allowing more space, we generalize the trade-off of \cite{BCJT15} beyond $\tau\le \poly\!\log n$ and strictly improve upon it when $g \ge n^{1-o(1)}$.
 In particular, we get $\Oh(1)$ query time already using $\Oh((g \log n)^{1-\epsilon}(n \log \sigma)^\epsilon)$ bits for a constant $\epsilon > 0$.

-On the lower-bound side, our main result is that the query time of \cref{thm:upper} is optimal for all parameter regimes except for very small grammars and relatively small data structures. \begin{theorem} Consider integers $n,g,\sigma,M,w,t\in \Zp$ and a real constant $\epsilon > 0$ such that $n\ge g \ge\sigma \ge 2$, $Mw \ge g\cdot \log n \cdot (w \log n)^\epsilon$, and $g \ge 25\cdot w^{1+\epsilon}\cdot\log n$.
-Suppose that, for every instance of SLG \RA with parameters $n,g,\sigma$, there is a data structure of $M$ $w$-bit machine words that answers each query by (possibly non-deterministically) accessing $t$ of these machine words.
-Then, \end{theorem} Note that the lower bound works against non-deterministic (and, in particular, randomized) query algorithms.
-In the most studied setting of $w=\Theta(\log n)$, our tight lower bound applies to all grammar sizes except $g\le \log^{2+o(1)} n$ and all data structure sizes except $M\le g \log^{o(1)} n$.
+On the lower-bound side, our main result is that the query time of \cref{thm:upper} is optimal for all parameter regimes except for very small grammars and relatively small data structures. \begin{theorem} Consider integers $n,g,\sigma,M,w,t\in \Zp$ and a real constant $\epsilon > 0$ such that $n\ge g$, $n\ge\sigma \ge 2$, $Mw \ge g\cdot \log n \cdot (w \log n)^\epsilon$, and $g \ge 25\cdot w^{1+\epsilon}\cdot\log n$.
+Suppose that, for every instance of SLG \RA with parameters $n,g,\sigma$, there is a data structure of $M$ $w$-bit machine words that answers each query by accessing $t$ of these machine words.
+Then, This bound remains valid for nondeterministic and randomized data structures with two-sided error. \end{theorem} In the most studied setting of $w=\Theta(\log n)$, our tight lower bound applies to all grammar sizes except $g\le \log^{2+o(1)} n$ and all data structure sizes except $M\le g \log^{o(1)} n$.
 As noted already in \cite{VY13}, $\log^{2} n$ is a natural barrier: if $g\le \log^{2-\delta} n$ for some constant $\delta>0$, then the query algorithm could read the entire grammar using $\log^{1-\delta+o(1)} n$ memory accesses.
 The limitation $M \le g \log^{o(1)} n$ is shared with most static data-structure lower bounds, which typically capture space complexity only up to sub-logarithmic factors, except for a handful of isolated problems; see~\cite{Lar12}.
 Whether $o(\log n)$ query time can be achieved in $\Oh(g)$ space remains a long-standing open problem. \paragraph{Beyond SLGs.} In \cite{CEK21,NOU22}, the $\Oh(\log n)$-time $\Oh(g)$-space trade-off for SLG \RA~\cite{BLR15,GJL21} has been generalized to run-length straight-line grammars (RLSLGs)~\cite{NII16}, which differ from SLGs in that production sizes are measured in terms of run-length encoding size rather than length.
 Equivalently, in RLSLGs, productions of the form $A\to B^k$ for $k\in \Zp$ are assumed to be of size one.
 The size of the smallest RLSLG generating $T$ satisfies $g_{\rle}(T)\le g(T)$, so RLSLG \RA is at least as hard as SLG \RA, and the lower bound of \cref{thm:lower} generalizes automatically.
 Even though we are not aware of any previous work generalizing the trade-off of \cite{BCJT15} to RLSLGs, in \cref{sec:ub} we state and prove our upper bound of \cref{thm:upper} already in the stronger RLSLG variant (without any penalty).